TechnologyBrewery/habushu/examples/README.md

 - [uv Package Consumer](uv/habushu-uv-package-consumer/README.md)
   - Consumes another uv package from within the same monorepo structure using Habushu
   - Enables the [rewriteLocalPathDepsInArchives](../docs/CONFIGURATION_README.md#rewritelocalpathdepsinarchives) configuration
-- [Containerizing Dependencies with uv](uv/habushu-uv-containerize/README.md) - Containerizes dependencies in a Docker container
 - Configure Habushu to use private development repository for installation and/or publication of packages:
     - [Publish Package to Development Repository](uv/habushu-uv-publish-to-dev-repo/README.md)
     - [Install Package From Development Repository](uv/habushu-uv-install-from-dev-repo/README.md)